Native Plants and Natural Shorelines

 The Minnesota Department of Natural Resources has prepared a quick guide to assessing the health of your property’s shoreline.
 There you can also find a 48-page manual that describes the importance of shoreline buffers and step-by-step instructions on how to assess your shoreline.

 If you are interested in bringing back more of the ecological benefits of a diverse natural shoreline, there are many resources to help you.
 Visiting UW-Extension’s shoreland stewardship and restoration page is a great place to start.
 The Dane County Land and Water Resources Department has a list of acceptable native species for shoreland areas (PDF).
-You can also check out My Fair Lakes page on waterfront landscapes.
+You can also check out Ripple Effects page on waterfront landscapes.